OUR GOVERNANCE

 Other

-• Monitor the Go Live of BECS to ensure its impact on the safety and sufficiency of the blood supply is minimised
+• Monitor post implementation of BECS to ensure its impact on the safety and sufficiency of the blood supply is minimised

-• Provide guidance on workforce planning to meet the changing demands and landscape of healthcare services in South Africa
+• Continue to provide guidance on workforce planning to ensure SANBS have a fit for purpose work force and place aligned with the changing demands and landscape of healthcare services in South Africa

 Capitals